 An adventurer at heart, Alexa spends 4-6 months out of the year touring the world with a strong do-it-yourself ethos.
 Her 12 previous self-booked tour itineraries over the past 5 years have taken her throughout North America, Europe, Oceania, and Asia.
 Her festival appearances include BFF Femme Fest (NE), Future City Festival (NZ), Fairy Tale Festival (HR), the Florida International Toy Piano Festival (FL), Burning Man (NV), Fusion Festival (DE), UnCaged Toy Piano Festival (NY), Sidewalk Festival of Performing Arts (MI), and Make Music New York (NY).

-Frequently working with performers such as Margaret Leng Tan, a leading exponent of John Cage’s music, James’ compositions are often experimental in nature.
-For example, in 2014’s Deus ex Machina electric currents were sent down the strings of a piano to create synthesised notes sympathetic to the vibrating strings of the performed keys.
-In 2012 he received funding from the Daphne Oram Trust to attend Dartington International Summer School and in the same year was commended by the Toby Moores Creative Thinking Awards for his innovative approach to sculpture in his sound installation Clockwork Études 1-8.
+With frequent collaborations with performers such as Margaret Leng Tan, a leading exponent of John Cage’s music, James’ compositions are often experimental in nature.
+In 2014’s Deus ex Machina, electric currents were down the strings of a piano to create synthesised notes sympathetic to the vibrations, and 2016‘s Cut-Ups presented the performer with an assembled collage score, blurring the line between score as instructional material and an artwork in its own right.

 Celebrated for his “dramatic” and “assertive” playing (New York Times), pianist and multimedia artist Tristan McKay’s performances explore an uncharted musical terrain.
 Mr. McKay engages with a diverse repertoire that includes seminal works by composers such as Morton Feldman, Charles Ives, George Crumb, and Michael Finnissy, as well as new works by composers and artists based around the world, such as Anne Goldberg, David Bird, and Michaela Davies.
 Recent performances include a concert of new music by Ramin Arjomand, performances with the TAK Ensemble, the premiere of a newly commissioned graphic score by Leah Asher on the BLUEPRINTS Piano Series, and an evening of music for six-sided keyboard with Mark Mothersbaugh.